InterDigitalInc/CompressAI-Trainer/docs/source/tools/rd_plotter.rst

+.. _tools-plot_rd:

-RD curve plotter
+Plot an RD curve
 ================

-``examples/plot.py`` is an RD curve plotter that can query metrics from the experiment tracker (Aim).
+:py:mod:`compressai_trainer.run.plot_rd` is an RD curve plotter that can query metrics from the experiment tracker (Aim).

 Users may specify what to plot using groups of the CLI flags ``--query``, ``--curves``, and ``--pareto``.